 π x Radius x Radius x Depth x Volume Multiplier

 If we look at each component, the first is π or Pi, which is defined as the circumference divided by the diameter of a circle.
 The circumference divided by the diameter of a circle is always π, no matter how large or small the circle is.
 Pi to 3 decimal places is 3.142.

-So now we know the number for π we need to figure out the Radius, which is easy as its half the diameter, so in our example it would be:
+So now we know the number for π we need to figure out the Radius, which is easy as it is half the diameter, so in our example, it would be:

 2.2 / 2 = 1.1

 We already know the depth and the volume multiplier is 1000 so we now have all the necessary information to work out the pond volume: